 There will be dedicated classes on: the Mycenaean world; Cyprus; Egypt; The Hittites; Western Asia Minor; the Levant and Assyria.

 A critical introduction on the archaeology and cultural history of the specific polity will be provided during the first part of the class.
-Then students will be split in groups to discuss the topic which will be followed by class activities based on these discussions.
+Then students will be split into groups to discuss the topic (1 hour), which will be followed by class activities based on these discussions (1 hour).

 To gain an overview of the archaeology and cultural history of the LBA in the Eastern Mediterranean;

 To gain insights into the past and present academic discourse and debates around the LBA Eastern Mediterranean;

 Develop a critical analytical framework for the assessment of key issues in the archaeology of the LBA Eastern Mediterranean;

 Develop teamwork skills for academic output;

 Develop a creative mindset for the assessment of archaeological evidence.

 Course schedule details can be found in MyTimetable.